agranlund/raven/hw/raven/a0/README.md

 Computer runs stable at 96mhz CPU, 48mhz BUS speed.

-This is the first prototype and I do not recommend building it as more recent software development will be incompatible with parts of this board.
+This is the very first "throw away" prototype and I do not recommend building it.
+No efforts will be made to ensure software or firmware developments maintain compatibility with this version.

-Revision.A1 should be considered instead as the corrected version of this board.
+Revision.A1 should be considered as the corrected version of this board.

 ![Alt text](images/raven_a0.jpg?raw=true "")